adyen-examples/adyen-step-by-step-integration-workshop/README.md

 ```

 **Step 5.** **You can skip this step**: Install the [Java library](https://github.com/Adyen/adyen-java-api-library) by adding the following line to the `build.gradle` file.
 For your convenience, we've **already included this in this project**.

-You can visit the `build.gradle` file and verify whether the following line is included:
+- Visit the `build.gradle` file and verify whether the following line is included:

 ```
 	implementation 'com.adyen:adyen-java-api-library:31.3.0'